TadiT7/treble_experimentations_wiki/Moto-G6-Play.md

 | VoLTE                     | Untested                                                        |
 | Fingerprint               | Works                                                           |
 | Offline Charging          | Works                                                           |

+## Stock ROMs

+Motorola stock ROMs are available [here for aljeter](https://mirrors.lolinet.com/firmware/moto/aljeter/official/), and [here for jeter](https://mirrors.lolinet.com/firmware/moto/jeter/official/).
+Make sure you use the correct ROM for your model, otherwise you may run into weird issues.

 ---

-Tested by @ry755 - XT1922-7 (Jeter, Boost Mobile, US), Pie vendor firmware - Tested on 6/8/19
+Tested by @ry755 - XT1922-7 (jeter, US), Pie vendor, tested on 10/9/19 with AOSP v119

 Using a wiki template created by @zguithues and @hackintosh5